 I think this game is going to echo in the halls of interesting games for a while.
 There are no corners cut or hurried storylines.
 I think this is a game that you could play and actually develop some social skills from it.
 That’s what I really like to see in games, not just an experience of play (although that’s good), but also an opportunity for personal practice that is fun.
 In fact, if it’s really good, it will be so much fun you might not have to look for it.

 Close Shop, Coffee Talk

-It runs around $12.99, there is a demo which I’ve said plenty, but if you’re looking for something to spend some time on and like the idea of being a barista or learning how to help characters through the process of dialogue, this one totally works!
+It runs around $12.99, and there is a demo which I’ve said plenty of, but if you’re looking for something to spend some time on and like the idea of being a barista or learning how to help characters through the process of dialogue, this one totally works!